mastodon/blog/content/posts/2022-04-21_Android-and-iOS/index.md

 {{< app-download-links >}}

-With the release of our Android app on the Play Store we are now present on the both major mobile platforms.
+With the release of our Android app on the Play Store we are now present on both major mobile platforms.
 The apps are gaining overwhelmingly positive reviews, some even going so far as to claim that [our onboarding is smoother than any other social media platform's](https://bilge.world/mastodon-ios-app-review); our iOS app is rising through the ranks of top social networking apps on the App Store; and for the first time in Mastodon's history, server admins are seeing ever increasing numbers of new sign-ups from mobile apps instead of the web interface.

 We hope the trend continues now that people can easily find the app and sign-up by simply searching Mastodon on their app store of choice, and now that Mastodon can take advantage of the app stores' own discovery features.